Souradeep2233/Energy-Prediction-and-electricity-bill-estimation/README.md

 The code has been solely developed by Souradeep Dutta , an aspiring machine learning enginner and researcher.
 Kindly share your feedback and do contribute and suggest for better performance of the model and mutual development 😊.
+However the IoT data and sensors have been designed and controlled as a team .